 Located in Van Canh commune, Hoai Duc district, Ha Tay province, about 11 kilometers west of central Hanoi, the village today has more than nine family-style residences providing housing for girls and boys and their housemothers as well as special housing for severely disabled children.
 Other buildings house administrative offices, a medical clinic, a kitchen and dining hall, vocational studios, and educational facilities including a computer classroom.
 There are organic fruit and vegetable gardens, a medicinal herb garden, fishponds and farm animals.

 Change is a key concept at the village.
-The children are grow, learn and respond well to good nutrition and various therapies, while facilities and programs are constantly improved and refined to best meet their needs.
+The children grow, learn, and respond well to good nutrition and various therapies, while facilities and programs are constantly improved and refined to best meet their needs.